Home

 Before the Prado painting was restored the background was totally black.
 When it was re4stored the Mona Lisa background poped out.
 The new painting was very similar to the Louvre's.

-Cotte's restoration was done using a chemical anaylysis of paints and his 13 scan LAM system.
+Cotte's restoration was done using a chemical anaylysis of paints and using his 13 scan digital camera LAM system.

 The Louvre ML labeled "No cracks" was restored was done by a human using a photo editor.